 Get Out the Jump Ropes

-When it comes to old school fun that will leave you breathless—from giggles and activity, both—there’s nothing that outdoes a round of jump roping.
-Check out these six jump rope games by Today’s Parent that work for every age and skill level to jog your memory of just how it’s done.
+When it comes to old school fun that will leave you breathless—from both giggles and activity—there’s nothing that outdoes a round of jump rope.
+Check out these six games by Today’s Parent that work for every age and skill level to jog your memory of just how it’s done.

 Play Twilight Games